andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 This respository is an example flow how to communicate using https-request with the HUE-Bridge, using HUE's Restful API V2 (Clip API)
 It includes various sample flows, sub-flows, descriptions and a lot more.

 As using almost only built-in NodeRed nodes, this repository has one small dependence.
-It is Yadomi's contrib philipshue-events.
+It is Yadomi's contrib philipshue-events or the contrib-sse, depending on the setup you prefer.

 https://github.com/yadomi/node-red-contrib-philipshue-events